azalea-rs/azalea/azalea-world/README.md

+# `azalea-world`

-The Minecraft world representation used in Azalea.
+The Minecraft world representation used by Azalea.